CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 <img src="images/userGuide/multipleResult.png">

 In this scenario, since there are multiple task names with the keyword `assignment`, both results are returned and you get to choose, via specifying an index, which task is the reminder for.
-This searching mechanism is implemented for all commands with the field `KEYWORD`.
+This searching mechanism is implemented for all commands with the field `KEYWORDS`.
 How cool is that?

 #### Editing Tasks and Reminders